Blog

 Key Considerations for Crafting Effective AI Prompts:

-- Avoid using personal or sensitive alumni data in public AI tools to ensure privacy and security.
+- Be Safe: Avoid using personal or sensitive alumni data in public AI tools to ensure privacy and security.
+Always check with your legal team before utilizing new tools.

-- The more details you provide, the better the result.
+- Be Clear and Specific: The more details you provide, the better the result.
 Always include your goal, tone, audience, and context.
+Example Prompt:

-"Write a friendly email inviting former [Job Title] employees from [Business Unit] to a reunion in [City].
+"Write a friendly email inviting former [Job Title/Level] employees from [Business Unit] to a reunion in [City].
 Keep the tone warm and professional and include a call to register via [Platform Link]."

-- Clarify the format you want from the application, whether it’s bullet points, an email, a blog outline, or a LinkedIn post.
+- Specify the Desired Format: Clarify the format you want from the AI—whether it’s bullet points, an email, a blog outline, or a LinkedIn post.
+Example Prompt:

 "Here’s the kind of email tone we like [paste example].
 Now write a new message inviting alumni to our annual summit in a similar voice."

-- Don’t hesitate to ask the application to revise its output.
+- Iterate and Refine: Ask the AI to revise its output.
 You can adjust tone, length, or tailor it to specific alumni segments.
+Follow-Up Prompt Example:

-"Thanks.
-Now shorten that message and make it more engaging for alumni who left over 5 years ago."
+"That was good, but shorten that message by 50 words and make it more engaging for alumni who left over 5 years ago."

-- Always tell the tool the purpose of the content, such as re-engagement, registration, survey participation, or feedback.
+- Include Your Objective: Always tell the AI the purpose of the content, such as re-engagement, registration, survey participation, or feedback.
+Example Prompt:

 "Write a reminder email encouraging [Segment] alumni to complete our annual satisfaction survey.
 Keep it concise and emphasize that their input shapes the future of the network."